Community Youth Worker

 You can only have one active Peace Corps Volunteer application, so choose a position that best fits your skills and interest.
 You have the opportunity to tell us if you’d like to be considered for other openings and more about the ones that interest you most!
 See application process

 To achieve this purpose, Peace Corps assigns Volunteers for service in communities with limited access to financial and informational resources.
-Within their communities, Volunteers will work in institutions of secondary, secondary-professional, and after-school education.
+Within their communities, Volunteers will work in institutions of secondary, secondary-professional, inclusive / special and after-school education.
 Volunteers also work with local Departments of Youth and Sports, Centers for Social Services, Rehabilitation Centers, and youth NGOs.

 The Project Goals are: